 Ensure that you’re providing managers with the training to provide structured feedback and formalized criteria to assess their direct reports.
 This can help them concentrate on assessing women based on their behaviors and accomplishments rather than personality attributes.

-Self-reflections can serve employees by helping them take a step back, reflect on the current situation, integrate learnings, plan for the future and celebrate accomplishments (both personal and professional) during a time of uncertainty.
-Check out this blog for more information on the value of self-reflections during a crisis.
+Self-reflections can serve employees by helping them take a step back, reflect on the current situation, integrate learnings, plan for the future and celebrate accomplishments (both personal and professional), especially during a time of uncertainty.

 Question regarding accomplishments pre-COVID

 - How far were you from reaching your goals?

 - What are some additional tasks that you took on to get the company through the pandemic?